 Authorised motor dealers that have pre-inspected vehicles before 1 January 2021 can register them online as normal.

 You will find detailed information about the registration of used vehicles in Vehicle Registration Tax.

 If you are importing a new vehicle into the State it must always be accompanied by the following:

-There will be implications for new vehicles, which have been type approved by the UK Vehicle Certification Agency post-Brexit.
-Guidance documents on the treatment of UK type approvals post-Brexit have been issued by the NSAI and Road Safety Authority.
+There will be implications for registering new vehicles, which have been type approved by the UK Vehicle Certification Agency after the transition period.
+Guidance documents on the treatment of UK type approvals have been issued by the NSAI and Road Safety Authority.
 Customers and traders are advised to consider these prior to purchasing new vehicles in the UK.